 Who Do You Call When You Have Baby Mice in Michigan?

 Griffin Pest Solutions has diligently removed more house mice than we care to count.
-We’re proud to be your locally owned pest solutions specialists, trusted in homes across the state.
-Call or contact us today and we’ll make sure mice of all ages don’t decide to start families under your roof.
+We’re proud to be your local pest solutions specialists, trusted in homes across the state.
+Contact us today and we’ll make sure mice of all ages don’t decide to start families under your roof.